gakiwate/draft-gakiwate-dnsop-svcb-sla-parameter/draft-gakiwate-dnsop-svcb-bg-priority-parameter.md

 proceeds with the remaining records using standard selection logic {{SVCB}}.
 If no suitable records remain after filtering, SVCB resolution is considered to have failed, and the client should fallback appropriately.
-To avoid unintended resolution failures, service operators should ensure that if any service in a set contains the `bg-priority` parameters, then at least one service exists for each `bg-priority=0` and `bg-priority=1`, or else at least one service exists that does not contain the `bg-priority` parameter to catch all traffic.
+To avoid unintended resolution failures, service operators should ensure that if any service in a set contains the `bg-priority` key, then at least one service exists for each `bg-priority=0` and `bg-priority=1`, or else at least one service exists without the `bg-priority` key to catch all traffic.

 ## Example Use